---

 Let's explore what makes PostgreSQL 18 a landmark release.

 With PostgreSQL 18, we see a major shift in how the database handles I/O operations, particularly for read-heavy workloads.
-The introduction of asynchronous I/O (AIO) which gives up to 2-3x performance improvements in many scenarios.
+The introduction of asynchronous I/O (AIO) provides up to 2-3x performance improvements in many scenarios.

 PostgreSQL 18 introduces an asynchronous I/O (AIO) subsystem that fundamentally changes how the database handles I/O operations.
 This represents a major architectural shift from PostgreSQL's traditional synchronous I/O model.